 Plus, journaling is very similar to meditation.
 Think about it.

-But the two skills are different from each other.
+However, the two skills are different.
 If you are more drawn to practicing meditation, in addition to journaling or separately, that is a good place to start.

-You may also want to just practice journaling, and not meditate.
+You may also want to practice journaling and not meditate.
 That’s fine too.

-They are so similar to each other – yet different enough – that you’ll find your self drawn to one or the other.
+They are so similar to each other—yet different enough—that you’ll be drawn to one or the other.

 Finally, be sure to know that you can adjust “how” you journal or meditate.